Getting the Hang of ICD-10 Childhood Obesity: A Mom’s Journey

 Long-Term Management• High rates of relapse are common, highlighting the need for long-term support systems.

-Are there specific resources for parents dealing with childhood obesity in the US?
+Are there specific resources for parents in the US to help kids reach a healthier weight?

-In the US, there’s a whole bunch of help out there for parents whose kiddos are working on getting to a healthier size.
-This includes everything from support groups and learning programs, to doctors who focus on helping kids manage their weight.
-These resources are there to provide advice and emotional backing for families.
-You’re not alone in this journey!
+In the US, plenty of support is available for parents whose kids are working on reaching a better size.
+This includes support groups, educational programs, and doctors who specialize in guiding them toward a balanced lifestyle.
+These resources offer advice and encouragement for families.
+You’re not in this alone!

 Example Resources